 You’ll likely need less coverage than when you first got life insurance.
 A licensed agent can help you compare term life insurance quotes and get you the best policy to continue your coverage.

 While working as a licensed agent, I advised clients who wanted to extend their coverage to start looking for a replacement at least six months before their policy expired.
 This way, they could shop around without having a coverage gap that would leave their family without financial support.

 What to do if you outlive your term policy and no longer need coverage

 In this case, just let your policy expire.
 When the term ends, so will your coverage.

-Another way that a term life insurance could be considered to pay out outside of the death benefit would be through living benefits riders.
-These are policy add-ons that you add when you apply for your policy that increase your premiums but allow you to pull from the death benefit to pay for medical expenses if you have a critical or terminal illness.
+A term life insurance policy could also pay out through living benefits riders.
+These are policy add-ons that you purchase when you apply for your policy.
+Your premiums will be more expensive, but you can pull from the death benefit to pay for medical expenses if you have a critical or terminal illness.